SachinVarghese/telma/README.md

-# TELMA - Toolkit Evaluator for Language Model Agents
+# Toolkit Evaluator for Language Model Agents

+**TELMA** is a toolkit evaluator for language model agents.
 Equip your language model agents or AI assistants with the best set of tool definitions.

-## Abstract
+### Abstract

 The ability of the agentic language model to efficiently utilize a set of tools depends not only on the individual tool definitions but also on what tools are grouped in a context.
 The agentic behaviour using language models can be hugely enhanced by choosing the right set of tool definitions in a context.